Writing a travel review helps ensure that future travelers select the right destination and accommodations for them.

 - Facilities.
 Are they clean and well maintained?
 Modern or outdated?
 Fitness room, pool area, bars, restaurants, common areas, sports facilities.

 - Guest Room.
-Does the room match the description as you expected?
+Does the room match the photos and description as you expected?
 What in-room amenities are offered?

 Step 3 – Arrange a tour